Credit Reporting in 2021 – 2 Common FCRA Violations and How to Avoid Them

 - Ensure compliance with dispute resolution timeframes

 Although courts could potentially allow data furnishers and CRAs more time to investigate disputes in view of COVID, the decisions will be made on a case-by-case basis and the courts still expect agencies to act in “good faith”.
-Such violations can still lead to infractions - and a managed dispute management solution can help you avoid these challenges while simultaneously cutting your expenses.
+Such violations can still lead to infractions – and an automated dispute management solution can help you avoid these challenges while simultaneously cutting your expenses.

 Moreover, you should have a bird’s eye view of all processes to ensure they are complying with all the regulations.
-This is where a comprehensive compliance solution can help you ensure efficiency and prevent liability where collections are concerned.
+This is where an automated compliance management program can help you ensure efficiency and prevent liability where collections are concerned.
 It can also give you a transparent view into how disputes are being resolved by agents in the company and triggers notifications if company’s standards are not met.

 If you need any help streamlining your dispute management, reach out to us now!